ArchHem/Julia_exercise_projects/README.md

 $\dfrac{\partial V}{\partial t} + \frac{1}{2}\sigma^2 S(t)^2 \frac{\partial^2 V}{\partial S^2} = r (V(t)- \dfrac{\partial V}{\partial S} S)$ (having used the condition on $\Delta$).

-We have made a number of implicit assumptions during this very short derivation.
-We have assumed that $\Delta$ is invariant under time (not neccesiraly true!) and that neither $\mu, \sigma ,r$ depends on time.
-Expanded models will be considered later.

 This is a remarkable result, as by solving the resulting PDE under the correct boundary conditions, the Black-Scholes model predicts that for a riskless portfolio there exists a _singular_ 'fair' price of a European style option assuming we have perfect information on the involved parameters.

 We should note that the above derivation, strictly speaking, is incorrect.
 It must be noted that generally speaking, a portfolio $P = \Delta S + V$ is _not_ self financing, but one arrives to the same results (PDE) using the more general portfolio $P = \Delta S + \Gamma V$ which can be made generally self-financing and riskless.
-Another problem arises from the 'delta on delta' problem: our derivation had implicitly assumed that the Itô differential of $\Delta$ is 0, whereas in reality its fairly obvious that the portfolio and its composition must change in reaction to the market, which is reflected in the amount of stocks we are holding.
+Another problem arises from the 'delta on delta' problem: our derivation had implicitly assumed that the Itô differential of $\Delta$ is 0, whereas in reality its fairly obvious that the portfolio and its composition must change in reaction to the market, which is reflected in the amount of stocks we are holding at present.

 ### Simplest Black-Scholes Monte Carlo Simulation